Quick Answer

 The Bottom Line

 The best feng shui room colors are the ones that help each room do its job.
-Bedrooms want softness, kitchens want freshness, living rooms want grounding, and offices usually want steadier focus.
+Bedrooms want softness, kitchens want freshness, living rooms want grounding, and offices want steadier focus.

 Use color room by room, then keep the undertones connected enough that the whole home still feels like one place.